Outside the Law (1937 film)

 One of the most iconic films of the Golden Age of Argentine cinema, it was selected as the tenth greatest Argentine film of all time in a poll conducted by the Museo del Cine Pablo Ducrós Hicken in 1977.

 Plot

 Juan Robles, the son of a police superintendent, becomes involved in crime and is sentenced to a prison term.
-After being released, he falls in love with Emilia, a young single mother who rejects him.
-Obsessed with the woman, Juan and some fellow gangsters kidnap Emilia's little daughter.
+After being released, he falls in love with Emilia, a young woman raised by his parents, who rejects him.
+Obsessed with her, Juan and some fellow gangsters kidnap Emilia's little daughter.
 Pedro Robles, his father, ask his superiors to take the case himself in order to confront his deranged son.